exw/reporting/README.md

 # reporting
-VBA Macros for assistance with generating client reports in Excel
+VBA Macros for assistance with generating client reports in Excel.

+(Sacrificed maintainability for ease of use...)